 b.
 Pursuing policies encouraging stable crewing

 d.
-Adopting and implementing anti-discrimination policies and practices on board
+Adopting and implementing anti-discrimination policies and practices on

 e.
-Avoiding the circulation of materials reinforcing cultural and national Stereotypes
+Avoiding the circulation of materials reinforcing cultural and national

 f.
 Implementing anti-racist practices and policies

-Mr Giovanni Fagioli (President)
+Sig.
+Giovanni Fagioli (President)

-Mr Gabriele Arveda (Human Resources Manager)
+Sig.
+Gabriele Arveda (Human resource Manager)

-Mr Francesco Sabia (Crewing Manager)
+Sig.
+Francesco Sabia (Crewing Manager)

-Mr Nedo Colombo (Deputy Crewing Manager)
+Sig.
+Nedo Colombo (Deputy Crewing Manager)

 In conclusion Finaval is aware that concepts of welfare have evolved and is thereby offering welfare services to its staff in order to help them be physically and mentally ready for high performance and loyalty.